AnnRaaPiks/AIdeas/README.md

 ## Challenges

 To identify which features to extract, will be the first and big challenge.
-The way to do this would be to try, and try again.
+The way to do this work would be to try, and try again.

 For at least a first version of the project, as discussed above, some "short general examples" focussing on technique details for your particular instrument, should be in focus.
-This limits the features in a more feasible way, making them possible to define.
+This limits the features in a more implementation-feasible way, making features possible to define.

 This project (in a possible very first version, described above) is not altogether flexible.
 It requires planning: which tune do I need my teacher to record, before I practice with this solution?
 The student (and teacher) need be motivated enough to work past this obstacle.
 The solution need be user friendly enough to encourage them to do this.